GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
+Think about it.
+It tells you something about the power of writing.
 >
-> ~ *Douglas Crockford*
+> ~ *Manuel Blum*

 ---
 ## 🏎 Quick Facts